edthedev/edthedev.github.io/resume/index.md

  - Wrote software to track performance of supercomputers at the National Center for Supercomputing Applications (NCSA).
  - Adhered to source code style best practices, including the Python PEP8 Standard and the Zend PHP Style guidelines.

-### Bachelors of Science Degree in Computer Science, from the College of Engineering, at the University of Illinois at Urbana-Champaign, May 2006

-*Interesting coursework:*

- - Wrote a binary program capable of detecting a specific manufacturing fault in a computer chip.
- - Wrote a research paper on the economics of the funding of the Mozilla Foundation.
- - Wrote several statistical gene analysis programs in Perl.
- - Designed and simulated a pipelined computer processor for MIPS assembler.
- - Classwork languages included: Java, Perl, C, C++, Visual Basic, ColdFusion, Mainframe RPG, MIPS Assembler.

 ### May 2005 - March 2006: Systems Administrator at Imaging Technology Group at Beckman Institute, U of I     Champaign,IL